Gianni Bettini: Life and career

-1898 was established the French Société des Micro-Phonographes Bettini with a capital of 850 000 francs in Paris, 23, boulevard des Capucines.
+The French Société des Micro-Phonographes Bettini was established in 1898 with a capital of 850,000 francs in Paris, at 23 boulevard des Capucines.
 Before World War I, Bettini brought his collection of master recordings to France.
 During World War II, most of them were lost when the warehouse they were stored in (reputedly) was destroyed in an air raid.
 Due to the combination of that loss, the very small number of copies previously produced, and the fragile and chemically unstable nature of the wax medium, Bettini cylinders are now extremely rare; a few dozen are known to exist.
 Only the recordings he made of an elderly Pope Leo XIII just before his death in 1903 (not in 1884, as mistakenly reported in some 2014 news items about papal recordings) were more widely distributed and have consequently survived in multiple copies in both the cylinder and disc formats.

 During the years 1901 to 1903, New York Metropolitan Opera librarian Lionel Mapleson used an Edison Phonograph upgraded with a Bettini Micro-Recorder to record hundreds of brief excerpts of live on-stage performances, known as the Mapleson Cylinders.
-Like Bettini, Mapleson captured the voices of singers including those who never made commercial recordings.
+Like Bettini, Mapleson captured the voices of singers, including those who never made commercial recordings.

 Bettini died in 1938 in San Remo, Italy.

 Other inventions

-Later in his career Bettini invented an unusual motion picture camera for amateur use which photographed the frames as an X–Y array on a flat glass plate, but it was not commercialized.
+Later in his career, Bettini invented an unusual motion-picture camera for amateur use which photographed the frames as an X–Y array on a flat glass plate, but it was not commercialised.